training

 2. Domain specific training to produce high quality research outputs

-We are using the infrastructure of the Carpentries to develop this training and we aim that other trainers and researchers can reuse the material worldwide.
+We are using the infrastructure of the Carpentries to develop this training and with the aim that other trainers and researchers can reuse our materials worldwide.
+We expect to have materials ready by the end of 2026.

-3. Knowledge about the services that the 4TU.ResearchData repository provides
+3. Knowledge about 4TU.ResearchData repository features and services

-Since 2025, we’ve started developing workshops about how to use the API (Application Programming interface) of 4TU.ResearchData.
+Since 2025, we’ve started developing workshops about using the API (Application Programming interface) of 4TU.ResearchData.

-If you are a support staff or researcher interested on using the API of 4TU.ResearchData for a specific use case and you need help on the process, you can fill out this form, and get in contact with our trainer Leila Iñigo to discuss what are the possible options for your request.
+If you are a support staff or researcher interested in using the API of 4TU.ResearchData for a specific use case and you need help on the process, you can fill out this form, and get in contact with our trainer Leila Iñigo to discuss possible options for your request.

 4. Data support skills